vroger11/vroger11.github.io/_posts/2020-01-31-format-a-bootable-usb-key.markdown

 categories: blog
 category: blog
 lang: en
+excerpt: As bootable USB keys can be hard to format with GUI using gparted, this reminder can save a lot of time searching for a solution.
 ---

 This post is mostly a remainder for me as it struggles me every time 😜.